-Deepa is no longer the youngest child in the family – she has been joined by 1 younger sibling (who has since been adopted, as well!), as well as 2 elder siblings.
-She now lives off-campus with mom, Nikki, and attends mainstream private school in her community, starting this year for the first time ever!
+Deepa was no longer the youngest child in the family before the family’s transition back to Canada – she had been joined by 1 younger sibling (who has since been adopted, as well!), as well as 2 elder siblings!

 Deepa navigates her surroundings using a guide cane and is learning to read Braille, by practicing pre-Braille skills such as tracking, the method by which Braille is read – ‘tracking’ the Braille letters from left to right, as well as doing activities to discriminate between different objects and textures.
 She can now read short words and knows nearly the entire alphabet aside from some difficult letters.
 Deepa loves to sing and dance!

 She receives two types of therapy.
 She has discovered that she loves to play in water – the family recently took a trip to the water park, and *Charlotte was so calm and seemed to enjoy herself!
 Little *Charlotte is learning to play for the first time in her life!
 Can you imagine a childhood without knowing how to play?
 This is an all-too-common occurrence for children who have lived in institutions.

 Luckily, with early intervention, *Charlotte is thriving!
 She is overcoming her preference for sleeping on the floor and is now learning how it feels to sleep in a warm bed at night with her family close.
 As the youngest child in the family, she is certainly getting lots of love (not to mention, sparking some mild jealousy from her other siblings!), as well as growing and developing every day.
 Help *Charlotte continue to improve!
 Send your love, your well-wishes, and/or your prayers to India.